TalkEcon/GraphStyle/README.md

     install.packages("svglite", dependencies = TRUE)
     ```

+3. Open `graph.R`
-3. Open `graph.R`, change the working directory using `setwd` if needed, and execute it.
+    1. Change the working directory using `setwd` if needed.
+    2. Change the font `Source Han Sans Normal` to one you would like to use if you did not install `Source Han Sans` (not recommended).
+    3. Execute it.
 4. Check if the outputs are consistent with the following graphs.

     1. `rice_price.svg`